micdmy/micsync/README.md

 * BACKUP location - examples of use
   - Can be used as backup copy of things in WORKING location.
   - Can be used as source of data for other BACKUPs (mirrors).
-  - Data from BACKUP can be copied back to WORKING, or even overide or remove data there.
+  - Data from BACKUP can be copied back to WORKING, or even override or remove data there.
   - BACKUP directories structure (tree, skeleton) can be copied (without files) to WORKING.

 Any number of WORKINGs can be linked with any number of BACKUPs.